JAMA April 02, 2019

 Population

-Patients with recently diagnosed atrial fibrillation and concomitant cardiovascular conditions
+Patients with recently diagnosed atrial fibrillation (within 1 year) and cardiovascular conditions

 Comparator